enriquerene/enriquerene/README.md

 - 👋 Hi, I’m @enriquerene
-- 👀 I’m interested in Data Science, Data Engineering, Game Engine Development, Embedded Systems and Robotics.
+- 👀 I’m interested in Data Science/Engineering focusing on Machine Learning, Embedded Systems, Robotics and Full Stack Web Development.
-- 🌱 I’m currently learning Machine Learning and 2D Game Development
+- 🌱 I’m currently studying Machine Learning and Full Stack ReactJS with Node.JS and TypeScript for certification.
+Specializing in AWS and Serveless architecture.
 - 📫 Take a look on my up to date webpage https://enriquerene.com.br and connect to me on https://www.linkedin.com/in/enriquerenebr.